hongphucsoftware/Craftly-Living/replit.md

 ## Overview

-Craftly Living is a full-stack web application that connects homeowners with trusted renovation contractors.
-The platform serves as a matching service where users can submit their renovation projects and get matched with pre-vetted contractors based on their specific needs, budget, and location.
+Craftly Living is a full-stack web application that connects homeowners with trusted renovation contractors across North Sydney, Northern Beaches, and Eastern Suburbs.
+The platform serves as a matching service where users can submit their renovation projects and get matched with pre-vetted local contractors based on their specific needs, budget, and Australian location.

 ## System Architecture